100 Notable alumni of

 -

-Vladimir de Pachmann or Pachman was a pianist from the Russian Empire of German ethnicity, especially noted for performing the works of Chopin and for his eccentric performing style.
+Vladimir de Pachmann or Pachman was a Russian pianist of German descent.
+He is known for performing the works of Chopin and for his eccentric performing style.

 -